nadziejapio/Calendar/README.md

 ***Setting up***

-1. Download Docker:
+1. Download Docker and open Docker Desktop:

 - Visit the official Docker website at [https://www.docker.com/get-started](https://www.docker.com/get-started) and follow the instructions to download and install Docker for your operating system.

 2. Clone the repository:

         git clone https://github.com/nadziejapio/calendar.git
+        cd calendar

-3. Add your API key to config.py file:
+3. Add your API key to uws_calendar/config.py file and save it:

         api_key = 'HERE_IS_YOUR_API_KEY'